agichim/ferdi-recipe-custom-website/README.md

 **In the latest versions of Ferdi icon images for Cutom Website are not displayed.**

-I've followed @jakesteam [guide](https://blog.jakelee.co.uk/super-simple-guide-to-adding-a-new-ferdi-service-recipe/) on how to create a Ferdi recipe and this way the issue with the icon not showing was solved.
+I've followed [@JakeSteam](https://github.com/JakeSteam) [guide](https://blog.jakelee.co.uk/super-simple-guide-to-adding-a-new-ferdi-service-recipe/) on how to create a Ferdi recipe and this way the issue with the icon not showing was solved.

 ### Release notes: